Post 91 can’t keep up with Albert Lea - Austin Daily Herald

 AL scored 10 runs over the first three innings and Austin (11-4 overall) was never able to get closer than five.

-“I think they came ready to play and they did a great job of continuing to play all seven innings of the game,” Ciola said.
+“I think they came ready to play and they did a great job of continuing to play all seven innings of the game,” said head coach Joe Ciola.
 “They never coasted on the lead.”

 Teyghan Hovland went two-for-three with a solo homer for Post 91.